-Stocks slide as bond yields rise, Boeing drags Dow
+Stocks slide as bond yields rise

 House of Representatives nears vote on $1.9T coronavirus relief package

-U.S. equity markets were under pressure Monday as Treasury yields ticked to their highest level in a year amid growing inflation worries.

-The 10-year yield climbed almost 4 basis points to above 1.38%, before pulling back, and was nearing the key 1.5% area that if reached would cause stock-market dislocations, according to a number of Wall Street strategists.
+The 10-year yield climbed almost 4 basis points early Monday to above 1.38%, before pulling back.
+Wall Street analysts worry a move above the 1.5% level would cause stock-market dislocations.

 STOCK-MARKET INVESTORS RIDING WAVE OF LOW RATES MIGHT GET BLINDSIDED